ethereum/ethereum-org-website/src/content/community/research/index.md

 ## Scaling and performance {#scaling-and-performance}

 Scaling Ethereum is a large area of focus for Ethereum researchers.
-Current approaches include offloading transactions onto rollups and makign them as cheap as possible using data blobs.
+Current approaches include offloading transactions onto rollups and making them as cheap as possible using data blobs.
 Introductory information on scaling Ethereum is available on our [scaling page](/developers/docs/scaling).

 ### Layer 2 {#layer-2}